chili-epfl/justhink-alignment-analysis/README.md

 ### 2.2.
 External Tools <a name="additional_tools"></a>

-1. [dialign](https://github.com/GuillaumeDD/dialign) tool to extract routines, specifically [Release 1.0](https://github.com/GuillaumeDD/dialign/releases/tag/v1.0) from [dialign-1.0.zip](https://github.com/GuillaumeDD/dialign/releases/download/v1.0/dialign-1.0.zip):
+1. [dialign](tools/dialign-1.0) <a name="dialign"></a> tool to extract routines, specifically [Release 1.0](https://github.com/GuillaumeDD/dialign/releases/tag/v1.0) from [dialign-1.0.zip](https://github.com/GuillaumeDD/dialign/releases/download/v1.0/dialign-1.0.zip):
 It extracts routine expressions that are "shared" among the participants from transcripts.
-It is used as an external module, which also satisfies compatibility with its CeCILL-B License.
+It is used as an external module (in accordance with its CeCILL-B License, see [License](#license)).
-2. [cliffsDelta](https://github.com/neilernst/cliffsDelta)  <a name="cliffs_delta"></a> tool to compute an estimator of effect size, Cliff's Delta:
+2. [effsize](tools/effsize) <a name="effsize"></a> tool to compute estimators of effect size.
-It quantifies the amount difference between two groups of observations, by computing the Cliff's Delta statistic.
+We specifically use it to compute Cliff's Delta, which quantifies the amount difference between two groups of observations, by computing the Cliff's Delta statistic.
-It is added to this project as a subproject (specifically, as a git subtree) from its corresponding GitHub repository at [https://github.com/neilernst/cliffsDelta](https://github.com/neilernst/cliffsDelta).
+It is taken from project [DABEST](https://acclab.github.io/DABEST-python-docs/index.html) (see [License](#license)).

 ### 2.3.
 The Dataset (JUSThink Dialogue and Actions Corpus) <a name="dataset"></a>

-The folder [data/](data/) contains the JUSThink Dialogue and Actions Corpus dataset, that is available from the Zenodo Repository, DOI: [10.5281/zenodo.4627104]((http://doi.org/10.5281/zenodo.4627104).
+The folder [data/](data/) contains the JUSThink Dialogue and Actions Corpus dataset, that is available from the Zenodo Repository, DOI: [10.5281/zenodo.4627104](http://doi.org/10.5281/zenodo.4627104).

 It is added to this project as a subproject (specifically, as a git subtree) from its corresponding GitHub repository at [https://github.com/chili-epfl/justhink-dialogue-and-actions-corpus](https://github.com/chili-epfl/justhink-dialogue-and-actions-corpus).